 These programs were not financed through decreases in funding to MPD but through the heavy influx of federal funding provided to the city by the American Rescue Plan, which passed in 2021.
 Though this isn't the exact deal activists have demanded, it’s promising to see officials in DC follow up on the findings produced by the Council's own review of policing and public safety, which was released in April 2021 just as budget negotiations were kicking off in the city.
 The report echoed many of the ancillary demands activists had been calling for — most notably in calling for a reduction in the number of sworn MPD officers by at least the rate of attrition over five years.

-If these budgetary wins seem limited, political events over the last year suggest that the broader philosophy powering the movement is shared by a majority of the public:
+If these budgetary wins seem limited, political events over the last year suggest that the broader philosophy powering the movement is shared by a growing majority of the public:

 From the start, the coalition has focused on building a broad, city-wide and grassroots political network focused on applying pressure to elected officials and nurturing social change among the broader public.
 Over the last year, the Coalition initiated a wide range of activity designed to build trust and support for the Coalition’s platform: